 Following his corps year, Eric went on to work for the Great Basin Institute in partnership with the Bureau of Land Management in Northern Nevada.
 He’d actually learned about the program from a fellow corps member, and soon his seasonal position opened a door to lead a crew in the same program.
 Then, he had the opportunity to use his GIS skills from his undergraduate program as Geospatial Data Specialist for a regional conservation initiative under the Department of Interior.
 Before he knew it, he was deep into a full-fledged career in rangeland ecology and sagebrush conservation.
 Oh, and along the way, he received his master’s degree in ecology, focusing on remote sensing of rangelands.

-Today, Eric works as Data Applications Coordinator for the Rangeland Analysis Platform where he supports the USDA-NRCS Working Lands for Wildlife program under the Department of Agriculture Natural Resources Conservation Service – a program which has helped to conserve over 8 million acres of rangelands across the western U.S. In this role, Eric helps people, agencies, and nonprofits use satellite-derived maps to better inform conservation planning around pressing issues like conversion to row-crop agriculture and invasive plants.
-His favorite part of his position is how dynamic it is—on any given day he finds himself developing web tools, creating training materials and tutorial videos, designing maps and data visualizations, and supporting a host of conservation initiatives across 17 western states.
+Recently, Eric worked as Data Applications Coordinator for the Rangeland Analysis Platform where he supported the USDA-NRCS Working Lands for Wildlife program under the Department of Agriculture Natural Resources Conservation Service – a program which has helped to conserve over 8 million acres of rangelands across the western U.S. In this role, Eric helped people, agencies, and nonprofits use satellite-derived maps to better inform conservation planning around pressing issues like conversion to row-crop agriculture and invasive plants.
+His favorite part of the position was the variety—on any given day he could find himself developing web tools, creating training materials and tutorial videos, designing maps and data visualizations, and supporting a host of conservation initiatives across 17 western states.